- See & Do

 Map reference: TR 158577

-On foot from Longport take the main A257 pass the prison and then left followng the prison wall.
-The Lytchgate is straight in front of you on the first corner of North Holmes Road.
+On foot from Longport, take the main A257 past Christ Church University and take the first left.
+The Lychgate is straight in front of you on the corner of North Holmes Road.

 Public Transport : 1 mile from Canterbury East station